RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 }
 ```

-https://docs.arduino.cc/tutorials/generic/basic-servo-control/ : This link provide s avery basic understanding of servo control in case you think more information is required.
+https://docs.arduino.cc/tutorials/generic/basic-servo-control/ : This link provides a very basic understanding of servo control in case you think more information is required.

 https://docs.arduino.cc/learn/electronics/servo-motors/ : This is a very useful resource that expands on the basics of servo motors.
 This link shows how a potentiometer can be connected to a servo motor to control the rotor's position.
-This would be a very useful project to implement after learning about potentiometers and servos
+This would be a very useful project to implement after learning about potentiometers and servos.

 https://docs.arduino.cc/libraries/servo/ : This link discusses the servo library.
 This is a fundamental library used when using servo motors in Arduino.